prsigma/CellProphet/README.md

 2. Prior gene interaction network is stored in the `Prior` folder, with the following structure:
     ```
     Prior/
+    ├── network_human_merged.csv
-    └── network_mouse.csv
+    └── network_mouse_merged.csv
     ```
-    We provide the prior gene interaction network for mouse extracted from [NicheNet](https://nichenet.be/), which includes two columns representing the potential regulatory genes and their target genes.
+    We provide the prior gene interaction network for human and mouse extracted from [NicheNet](https://nichenet.be/), which includes two columns representing the potential regulatory genes and their target genes.
 3. Ground truth gene interaction network is stored in the `BEELINE-Networks` folder, with the following structure:
     ```
     BEELINE-Networks/
+    ├── hESC-ChIP-seq-network.csv
+    ├── hHep-ChIP-seq-network.csv
+    ├── mDC-ChIP-seq-network.csv
     ├── mESC-ChIP-seq-network.csv
     └── mHSC-ChIP-seq-network.csv
     ```
-    `mESC-ChIP-seq-network.csv` contains the ChIP-seq data for mESC dataset, and `mHSC-ChIP-seq-network.csv` contains the ChIP-seq data for mHSC dataset.
+    `hESC-ChIP-seq-network.csv` contains the ChIP-seq data for hESC dataset, `hHep-ChIP-seq-network.csv` contains the ChIP-seq data for hHep dataset, `mDC-ChIP-seq-network.csv` contains the ChIP-seq data for mDC dataset, `mESC-ChIP-seq-network.csv` contains the ChIP-seq data for mESC dataset and  `mHSC-ChIP-seq-network.csv` contains the ChIP-seq data for mHSC dataset, ``

 ## Training & Inference
 We created a shell script `run.sh` to run the training process.
 The script integrates all the datasets we use (mESC, mHSC-GM, mHSC-L, mHSC-E), allowing us to obtain results for all datasets in one run.
 You can use the following code to run TRIGON: